apmiller108/mixxx_midi_clock/README.md

 - While this device works great for me (the author of this code), I can make no guarantees that it will work for you.
 - The design of this is highly opionated and built around my personal workflow and style.
+- This is my first Arudino project and I'm probably doing some stupid things.